wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/on-origin-response-hook.md

 ---
-title: On Origin Response Hook
-pageTitle: WunderGraph - On Origin Response Hook
-description:
+title: onOriginResponse hook
+description: Reference documentation for the onOriginResponse hook
 ---

 The `onOriginResponse` hook is called whenever the resolver process gets a response from a remote service.